 The top negative review of liraglutide for obesity comes from an anonymous user who claims that the drug did not cause significant weight loss:

-Ozempic is another prescription drug in the same medication class as liraglutide which is indicated for type-2 diabetes.
+Semaglutide is another generic drug in the same medication class as liraglutide which is also prescribed to treat type 2 diabetes.
 Patients are often curious about which drug is more effective.

 There do exist clinical trials directly comparing the two drugs, for both diabetes and weight loss.

-A separate medical review published in the Healthcare journal compared the effectiveness of the two drugs for treating type-2 diabetes.
-The study authors found that Ozempic was superior for this condition as well.
-Blood sugar levels were 0.47% lower with Ozempic 1 mg than with liraglutide 1.2 mg, and 0.3% lower with Ozempic 1 mg than with liraglutide 1.8 mg.
+A medical review published in the Healthcare journal compared the effectiveness of the two drugs for treating type 2 diabetes.
+The study authors found that semaglutide was superior.
+Blood sugar levels were 0.47% lower with semaglutide 1 mg than with liraglutide 1.2 mg, and 0.3% lower with semaglutide 1 mg than with liraglutide 1.8 mg.

-We would not recommend Ozempic for weight loss, given that the drug is not approved by the FDA for that outcome.
-We would recommend that patients speak with their doctor about Ozempic rather than liraglutide for type-2 diabetes, because Ozempic appears to be slightly mor effective in a head-to-head comparison.
+We would not recommend semaglutide for weight loss, given that the drug is not approved by the FDA for that health outcome.
+We would recommend that patients speak with their doctor about semaglutide rather than liraglutide for type 2 diabetes, because semaglutide appears to be slightly more effective in a head-to-head comparison.